Thermoplastic Polyurethane Parts for Waterjet Propulsion Units Started to be 3D Printed at KMZ

 Manufacturing of sand cores of complex configuration

-KMZ has already manufactured the first batch of cores for the reverse gate of the waterjet propulsion unit, which fully comply with the established production characteristics.
+At KMZ, the first batch of cores for the reverse gate of the waterjet propulsion unit has already been manufactured, which fully comply with the established production characteristics.

 Waterjet propulsion unit creates thrust for the movement of water transport.
 They work like pumps: sucking water through the inlet and pushing it out through the nozzle.
 KMZ produces propulsion units for small vessels.
-Among the holding's developments are models KMZJET-180, KMZJET-240 and KMZJET-340.
+Among the developments of the holding are models KMZJET-180, KMZJET-240 and KMZJET-340.

 Read more materials on the topic: